ParkSangGwon/RangeBarChart/README.md

 ## FAQ

 ### Can I use BarChart's function/variable?
-- Yes, RangeBarChart RangeBarChart is a class implemented by inheriting from BarChart.
+- Yes, RangeBarChart is a class implemented by inheriting from BarChart.
 - So you can use all the features that BarChart uses.